-Today’s article features an All Purpose Cleaner recipe from fellow personal finance and sustainability enthusiast Jeff Fruhwirth of SustainableLifeBlog.com.
-Since I’m sharing Jeff’s recipe I figured we better grill him in a video interview so you can get to know him a little before trying out his All Purpose Cleaner recipe.
+Today’s article features an All Purpose Cleaner recipe from personal finance and sustainability enthusiast Jeff Fruhwirth of SustainableLifeBlog.com.
+Since we’re sharing Jeff’s recipe we figured we had better grill him in a video interview so you can get to know him a little before trying out his All Purpose Cleaner recipe.
 After watching and checking out the recipe article be sure to visit and subscribe to Jeff’s website – I wouldn’t be sharing his info if I didn’t truly believe he was a great guy with great info to share.

 Video interview with Jeff

 Recently, I noticed that the all purpose cleaner that my roommate and I use is beginning to run low.
 I’ve been noticing that if I use a fair amount of cleaner in a small, poorly ventilated room (such as the bathroom), I start to cough and need to leave the room for a bit.
 After a quick look at the ingredients I discovered the toxic agents in the cleaner were making it hard for me to breathe.
 Using stuff like this has really started to bother me, partly because I’m leaving control of the ingredients to some company that has no interest in my well-being, and partly because this stuff is fairly expensive.

 So, I set out to discover how I could keep the illustrious shine in my home while regaining control over the ingredients and the cost.
 The following recipe is the culmination of my research and testing, I trust it will bless you and your family.

 So, those are the basics, now lets get into how to make the cleaner for yourself.
 You’ll need 4 things, all of them very easy to find.

 - Tea tree essential oil (find 100% pure tea tree oil here)

 - Spray bottle – I just reused the one my purchased cleaner came in